 Alateen: Lisa G. gave a short report to inform the AWSC that they are making some changes for CAWW 2022.
 Instead of a 3-day weekend event, it will be a temporary change this year to Saturday, May 21, 2022.

 Spring Assembly Discussion: Delegate Marcia M. took the floor to exercise Concept 5 and to advocate for a face-to-face Assembly in June.
 A safe, socially distancing facility was found in Wethersfield that will cost us $200 for 5-hours.
 A 20% deposit will be required.
 No set ups or break downs required and refreshments can be brought in.
-Chair Elaine M. Discussion M.::
+Chair Elaine M. gave details regarding the facility and its usage.
+Discussion followed and Elaine M. responded to questions asked by AWSC members:

 Will there be a virtual hybrid option?